-Following the restructure on 28 February 2011, the with the closure of the Guaranteed Investment Contract account (the "GIC") and partial repayment of the Notes on which the GIC account was guarantee for the repayment of, the Company's exposure to interest rate risk is limited to interest earned on its bank accounts, as both the mortgage loans and the remaining Notes pay a zero rate of interest.
+Following the restructure on 28 February 2011, with the closure of the with the closure of the Guaranteed Investment Contract account (the "GIC") and partial repayment of the Notes on which the GIC account was guarantee for the repayment of, the Company's exposure to interest rate risk is limited to interest earned on its bank accounts and the interest rate swap, as both the mortgage loans and the remaining Notes pay a zero rate of interest.
 Therefore, it is not considered to be a significant risk.